openstreetmap/svn-archive/applications/utils/import/bulk_upload_06/bulk_upload_sax_readme.txt

 The second change is the storage of the old_id's, new_id's table in the *.osm.db file with the Python "shelve" persistence library, also for performance reasons.

+A second version introduces an automatic retry when the last http request has been rejected by the OSM server with the http code 500.

 Pieren3@gmail.com on behalf of Yann Coupin